Kitaotao: Political

 Kitaotao was once part of the district of Maramag.
 The creation of Kibawe in 1956 as a new district reclassified Kitaotao as part of Kibawe.
 After the Second World War, municipalities were created from the existing district and some settlements.
 In 1961, President Carlos P. Garcia issued Executive Order No. 444 for the creation of the municipality.

 Under the sponsorship of Bukidnon Congressman Benjamin Tabios, House Bill No. 1655 was passed by Congress and approved by President Ferdinand E. Marcos as Republic Act No. 4801 for the creation of Kitaotao into a municipality on June 16, 1966.
 Its first political election was held in November 1967, electing Eusebio B. Pabualan as Kitaotao's first municipal mayor.
 At present, Kitaotao is composed of 35 barangays and 108 sitios, with an approximate area of 52, 512 hectares.

 Geography

 Kitaotao is situated in the southern part of Bukidnon.
 It lies in the 124°24’ east longitude and 7°40’ to 7°39 south longitude.
-It is bounded in the north by the municipalities of Don Carlos, Quezon and San Fernando; and the municipalities of Kadingilan, Dangcagan, and Kibawe in the west; and then the province of North Cotabato in the south and Davao City in the east.
+It is bounded in the north by the municipalities of Don Carlos, Quezon and San Fernando; and the municipalities of Kadingilan, Dangcagan, and Kibawe in the west; and then the Municipality of Arakan, Cotabato Province in the south and Davao City in the east.